Mrbysco/SimpleTeleportersReforged/src/main/resources/assets/simpleteleporters/guides/simpleteleporters/guide/teleporter.md

 ## Dyeing

 Teleporters can be dyed any of the 16 vanilla colors to help organize your teleporter network.
-Simply **right-click** a Teleporter with any dye to change the color of its corner accents.
+Simply **right-click** a Teleporter with any dye to change the color of its quartz base and platform.
 The default color is white.

 This is purely cosmetic but useful for color-coding destinations (e.g., red for the Nether hub, blue for ocean bases).